apache/superset/superset/db_engine_specs/README.md

 Some databases allow uses to estimate the cost of running a query before running it.
 This is done via the `estimate_query_cost` method in DB engine specs, which receives the SQL and returns a list of "costs".
 The definition of what "cost" is varies from database to database (in the few that support this functionality), and it can be formatted via the `query_cost_formatter`.

-The `query_cost_formatter` can be overriden with an arbitrary function via the config `QUERY_COST_FORMATTERS_BY_ENGINE`.
+The `query_cost_formatter` can be overridden with an arbitrary function via the config `QUERY_COST_FORMATTERS_BY_ENGINE`.
 This allows custom deployments of Superset to format the results in different ways.
 For example, at some point in Lyft the cost for running Presto queries would also show the carbon footprint (in trees).

 ### SQL validation